animafps/rustsynth/rustsynth/README.md

 Safe rust vapoursynth wrapper

-Semi-rewrite of the [vapoursynth-rs](https://github.com/YaLTeR/vapoursynth-rs) wrapper which are currently outdated for the current and latest VapourSyth API version
+Fork of the [vapoursynth-rs](https://github.com/YaLTeR/vapoursynth-rs) for the current and latest VapourSyth API version

+For the ffi bindings see (rustsynth-sys)[https://github.com/animafps/rustsynth/tree/main/rustsynth-sys]

 [Documentation](https://docs.rs/rustsynth)